Kitware/trame/docs/content/docs/cheatsheet.md

 ### Method binding

-Method can be passed to events attribute of your UI elements.
+Methods can be passed to the events attribute of your UI elements.
 By default, the function will be called with no arguments.

 If you want to control its arguments you can use a tuple where the second entry represents the __args__ and the third represents the __kwargs__.
 If you only want to provide args without kwargs, just provide a tuple with 2 entries. __$event__ is a reserved name to represent the event object.